bdelorme/Temperature_TimeSeries_Prediction/README.md

 # Samsung Coding Challenge

 ** Author: Bertrand Delorme **

 ** Date: 23/05/2018 **

 ## General

 ### Goal of the project

-Predicting the temperature of a subway station at time *h+1* based on historical data from the beginning of time to *h*.
+Predicting the temperature of a subway station at time *h+1* based on historical data from the beginning of time to time *h*.

 ### Dataset

-The data set is provided by RATP ([link](https://data.ratp.fr)) under open data Etalab license.
-The data set contains data coming from a subway station in csv format.
+The dataset is provided by RATP ([link](https://data.ratp.fr)) under open data Etalab license and contains air property measurements from a subway station in csv format.
 It has 7 features: day and time of measurement, temperature, humidity, particulates concentration and concentration of 3 chemical tracers (NO, NO2, CO2).

 ### Implementation choices